adrianblade/dotfiles2k23/README.md

 # 🔧 Adrian’s dotfiles2k23

-Your dotfiles are how you personalize your PC by me.
+Your dotfiles are how you personalize your PC.

 Installation
 ------------